rhsgsa/hybrid-cloud-coolstore/f5/README.md

 ### One time tasks to set up the domains for each demo and the F5 UID

+1. Log into the F5 XC Console
+    1. https://f5-asean.console.ves.volterra.io/ - log in or reset your password.
+Use your Red Hat email as login.
 1. Install vesctl CLI.
 See: https://gitlab.com/volterra.io/vesctl/blob/main/README.md.
     1. To run on RHEL, be sure to turn off SELinux, otherwise vesctl will crash/core dump on startup.
 Use 'sudo setenforce 0'.
     1. Go to this [F5 XC page](https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials) to create an API Certificate.